alexkreidler/covid/src/covid-testing/in.md

 the level of testing that we need is too little and too late.

-Many experts agree that during the brunt of the pandemic, it is simply infeasible to test everyone that we want to, and even if we could, we wouldn't want to. @frieden_former_2020 provides an important outline of how responses to a pandemic must adapt at different stages.
+Many experts agree that during the brunt of the pandemic, it is simply infeasible to test everyone that we want to, and even if we could, we wouldn't want to. @frieden_former_2020, former director of the CDC, provides an important outline of how responses to a pandemic must adapt at different stages.

 At a certain point, if the virus has infected a critical mass such that it can't be contained by traditional surveillance measures, then social distancing must go into effect, meaning